syncfusion-content/wpf-docs/wpf/Color-Picker/Getting-Started.md

 **Radial Gradient**

-[Radial Gradient](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.radialgradientbrush) is similar to [Linear Gradient](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.lineargradientbrush), except for the axis defined by the circle.
+Radial Gradient is similar to Linear Gradient, except for the axis defined by the circle.
+Based on the [GradientOrigin](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorEdit~GradientOrigin.html), `Center` and `RadiusPoint` properties values, the selected gradient colors are combined in a circle manner.

 {% tabs %}
 {% highlight xaml %}